mattmaynes2/aria/reports/final/5-Appendix/A-Systems/2-Wink.md

 #### Description {-}

-Wink is a smart home automation system that prides itself on simplicity.
-This smart home system that prides itself on simplicity and user experience.
+Wink is a smart home automation system that prides itself on simplicity and user experience.
 The Wink system provides standard smart home features such as monitoring and controlling of devices, but also offers more advanced features such as energy consumption monitoring [^A-2-1].
 Wink uses a central hub architecture, where all devices in the network communicate to a single "smart" hub.
 Additionally, Wink provides a smart phone app for users to interact with the system [^A-2-1].

 #### Technical Overview {-}